klange/toaruos.org/content/2014-06-08_marching_towards_1_0_0.md

 Yutani inhereted a system for tracking clicks from its older brother called "selection buffers" (also referred to as "click buffers" or "picking buffers").
 Selection buffers provide a way to give constant-time lookup by coordinates in a rendered surface, but eat a lot of memory and can be slow to generate.
 It took me longer than I care to admit to come to conclusion that selection buffers were *not* the right way to go moving forward in Yutani, but I eventually came to my senses and replaced my selection buffers with a slower, but much more useful, click-time lookup.
 Combining this with some (application-controlled) thresholding on window alpha channels allowed for a quick and easy implementation of window shaping: allowing a window's "shape" in the compositor to reflect its contents.

 This is most noticable in the Gears application: Previously, the gears window was a large, mostly transparent box, and any click in that box was delivered to the gears application.
-With the selection buffer, rectangles were drawn to represnt the application windows, so we could at least track rotation, but we could not track the finer details of the gears.
+With the selection buffer, rectangles were drawn to represent the application windows, so we could at least track rotation, but we could not track the finer details of the gears.

 [![Boxes](http://i.imgur.com/RP2mY5Q.png)](http://i.imgur.com/RP2mY5Q.png)